danchoi/soywiki/README.markdown

 that link in to it, press `,M`.
 If there is only one page that links in, you'll be taken there automatically.

-* `,o` opens the first normal web hyperlink
+* `,o` opens the first web hyperlink on or after the cursor

-`,o` opens the next hyperlink after the cursor.
-(These are the ones that begin with http:// or https://).
+`,o` opens the next hyperlink on or after the cursor.
+These are the URLs that begin with http:// or https://.
 You can also use `ENTER` when the cursor is over a hyperlink.

 Under the covers, SoyWiki uses the command `gnome-open` or `open` to